MetaBarj0/trinitycore-in-docker/architecture.md

 ### Usage

 - Primarily `make help` to learn basics about how `trinitycore_in-docker` works
-- `make build` then, figure out something is missing.
-Reading instructions leads to issue...
+- `make init` to auto-pilot the initialization of needed environment variables.
-- `make prepare` that create several files regarding the configuration
+    - Alternatively, `make prepare` creates several files regarding the configuration
         - Edit `Makefile.env` and initialize all mandatory things.
 Comments above each variable should help.
         - Edit `worldserver.conf` and `authserver.conf` to get a server reflecting your needs.
+- `make build` then, figure out something is missing.
+Reading instructions leads to issue...
 - Once again issue `make build`.
 If something goes wrong, follow given instructions.
 If all is ok everything is being built.
 - `make up` runs the whole thing
-- change the `realmlist.wtf` file according to your configuration and your locale
+- in the World of Warcraft 3.3.5a installation directory, change the `Data/<locale>/realmlist.wtf` file according to your configuration, `<locale>` being your World of Warcraft installed language, for instance, `enUS`.

 ## Maintain and modify servers